minneapolisdan/ndsu-ag/pages/questions.md

 ## Search

-We have not discussed search; unless NDSU provision a Solr server we will be limited to core Drupal search and search API.
-This is powerful, but will limit ability to do certain things like searchable PDFs.
+We have not discussed search; unless NDSU provisions a Solr server we will be limited to core Drupal search and search API.
+This is powerful, but will limit the ability to do certain things like searchable PDFs.

 * How will search be handled?
 * Global search plus Ag Hub search?